This product is no longer available -- this is the original release page

 dropping some of the fruit, the vines resources will not be spread as

-thin, thus it will ripen the remaining fruit more quickly.
+thin, thus it will ripen the remaining fruit more reliably.
 This can

 be very important in a cool climate like ours where harvest decisions